jonathanrmarsh4/HealthPilot/replit.md

 I prefer simple language and clear explanations.
 I want iterative development where I can provide feedback at each stage.
 Ask before making major changes to the project structure or core functionalities.
 Do not make changes to the `replit.nix` file.

+**Primary Devices:** I primarily use iPad and iPhone for my work.
+All features must be fully functional and properly responsive on mobile/tablet devices.
+Test on smaller screens and ensure UI elements don't overflow or become hidden.

 ## System Architecture

 The application is a full-stack project utilizing React, TypeScript, Tailwind CSS, and shadcn/ui for the frontend, and Express.js with TypeScript for the backend.
 PostgreSQL, accessed via Drizzle ORM, serves as the primary database.
 AI capabilities are powered by Anthropic Claude 3 Haiku.